Non-compact Riemann surfaces are equilaterally triangulable: Triangulations of hemmed Riemann surfaces

 Let $U$ be a hemmed Riemann surface with boundary coordinates

 Denote the set of all boundary curves by $\Gamma$, and let $\rho$ be a conformal metric on $U$.
-Fix $d^{\gamma}\geq \Delta(R^{\gamma})$ for each $\gamma\in\Gamma$, and let $\eta>0$.
+Fix $d^{\gamma}\geq \Deltafn(R^{\gamma})$ for each $\gamma\in\Gamma$, and let $\eta>0$.

-Then there is a homeomorphism $g$ from $\overline{U}$ to a finite equilateral surface-with-boundary $E$ such that the following hold. \begin{enumerate}[(a)] \item Every vertex of $E$ is incident to at most $d_0$ edges. \item For $\gamma\in\Gamma$, the map $g\circ \phi^{\gamma}\colon S^1\to g(\gamma)$ maps each edge of $\Xi_{d^{\gamma}}$ to a boundary edge of $E$ in length-respecting fashion. \item $g$ is $K_0$-quasiconformal on $U$. \item The dilatation of $g$ is supported on the union $\bigcup_{\gamma} A^{\gamma}$, together with a set that has measure at most $\eta$ with respect to the metric $\rho$. \end{enumerate} \end{prop} \begin{remark}[Remark 1] A map \emph{respects length} if it changes distances by a constant factor~\cite[\S4]{BishopFolding}.
-Note that the equilateral surface $E$ comes equipped with a natural distance inherited from its representation by equilateral triangles; this is a flat conformal metric, except possibly for cone singularities at the vertices of the triangulation.
+Then there is a homeomorphism $g$ from $\overline{U}$ to a finite equilateral surface-with-boundary $E$ such that the following hold. \begin{enumerate}[(a)] \item Every vertex of $E$ is incident to at most $s_0$ edges. \item For $\gamma\in\Gamma$, the map $g\circ \phi^{\gamma}\colon S^1\to g(\gamma)$ maps each edge of $\Xi_{d^{\gamma}}$ to a boundary edge of $E$ in length-respecting fashion. \item $g$ is $K_0$-quasiconformal on $U$. \item The complex dilatation of $g$ is supported on the union $\bigcup_{\gamma} A^{\gamma}$, together with a set that has measure at most $\eta$ with respect to the metric $\rho$. \end{enumerate} \end{prop} \begin{remark}[Remark 1] A map \emph{respects length} if it changes distances by a constant factor~\cite[\S4]{BishopFolding}.
+In other words, if $e$ and $f$ are two rectifiable arcs, then a homeomorphism $\psi\colon e \to f$ is length-respecting if, for any measureable set $X \subset e$, we have $\ell(\psi(X)) = \ell(X) \cdot \ell(f)/\ell(e)$, where $\ell$ denotes arc-length measure.
+There are exactly two such maps between $e$ and $f$, depending on how the endpoints of $e$ are mapped to the endpoints of $f$.
+If $e$ and $f$ have the same endpoints and these are fixed by $\psi$, then $\psi$ is unique.

+Here length on $E$ is measured with respect to the natural distance inherited from its representation by equilateral triangles.
+This is a flat conformal metric, except possibly for cone singularities at the vertices of the triangulation.

 We may rephrase~\ref{item:length-respecting} more explicitly as follows.
 Let $e$ be an edge of $\Xi_{d^{\gamma}}$.
 Then $g(\phi^{\gamma}(e))$ is a boundary edge of $E$; let $T$ be the unique adjacent face.
 By the definition of an equilateral surface, $T$ is a copy of a planar equilateral triangle; in these coordinates, $g\circ\phi^{\gamma}\circ \exp$, restricted to a component of $\log e$, is required to be the restriction of a complex affine map. \end{remark} \begin{remark}[Remark 2] It is crucial that the number $d_{\gamma}$ can be chosen arbitrarily large on each boundary curve $\gamma$, independently of the choice for the others. \end{remark}